-Frank J. Kelley Institute of Ethics & the Legal Profession
+Kelley Institute of Ethics and the Legal Profession

-The Frank J. Kelley Institute of Ethics & the Legal Profession at Michigan State University College of Law addresses issues of ethics and the legal profession through teaching, research, and outreach programs.
+The Frank J. Kelley Institute of Ethics & the Legal Profession at MSU Law addresses issues of ethics and the legal profession through teaching, research, and outreach programs.
 Named for Frank J. Kelley, the longest-serving attorney general in U.S. history, the Kelley Institute builds upon the dedication, professionalism, and ethical code that marked his career, including his 37 years of service to the State of Michigan.

 Frank Kelley: The People's Lawyer

 Frank J. Kelley was the Michigan Attorney General from 1961–1999, making him the longest serving attorney general in the history of the United States.
 During his 37 years of service, General Kelley was not only a champion for Michigan families, but defined the office of attorney general across the nation in ways still felt today.